Krealle/analysis-tools-remix/README.md

 npm run dev
 ```

 This starts your app in development mode, rebuilding assets on file changes.
+The app will be available at [http://localhost:3000/](http://localhost:3000/).

 ## Deployment